Find out about the age of consent and what your rights are if you have been the victim of a sexual crime.

 - Any person who attempts to, or has sex with any young person over the age of 13 and under the age of 16 could be convicted to up to 10 years in prison.

 - If someone over the age of 16 years old has sex with someone under the age of 16 then it counts as statutory rape.
 Even if the person under 16 consented they are not legally allowed to consent so it still counts as rape.

-If someone over the age of 18 is in a position of trust to another person younger (e.g. teacher) it is an offence for the person over 18 to have sex or engage in sexual activity with the younger person, even if that younger person is over 16.
+If someone over the age of 18 is in a position of trust to another person younger (e.g. teacher) it is an offence for the to have sex or engage in sexual activity with the younger person, even if that younger person is over 16.

-It is an offence for anyone to touch another person in a sexual way without their consent, it is classed as sexual assault.
+It is an offence for anyone to touch another person in a sexual way, or threaten to do so, without their consent.
+This is classed as sexual assault.